 net stop bits

-Note: Don’t worry about these files, these are temp update files.
+Note: Don’t worry about these files; these are temporary update files.
 Next time we check for Windows updates, download these files for fresh ones.

-Again open the command prompt and run the commands “net start wuauserv” and “net start bits” to restart the Windows Update Service and Background Intelligent Transfer Service that you previously stopped.
+Again, open Command Prompt and run the commands “net start wuauserv” and “net start bits” to restart the Windows Update Service and Background Intelligent Transfer Service you previously stopped.

-That’s all Restart Windows PC and again check for updates.
+That’s all.
+Restart the Windows PC and check for updates.
 To do this

 Another solution is to disable or uninstall any third-party antivirus software on your PC.
 Some antivirus programs can interfere with the update process and cause Windows Update stuck Download.

-Still, need help? use the official update assistant tool to upgrade to Windows 11 24H2 update without any problems.
-Also, you can get the Windows 11 version 24H2 ISO for a clean install purpose.
+Still need help?
+Use the official Update Assistant tool to upgrade to the Windows 11 24H2 update without issues.
+You can also download the Windows 11 24H2 ISO for a clean install.